MicroBundleCompute: Automated segmentation, tracking, and analysis of subdomain deformation in cardiac microbundles: Materials and methods

 \subsubsection{Temporal segmentation}

 After automatic identification of features and tracking algorithm parameters, we run a preliminary tracking step.
-Representative results of preliminary tracking are shown in Fig. \ref{fig:code_pipeline} II.b as a plot of mean absolute displacement vs. frame number.
+Representative results of preliminary tracking are shown in Fig \ref{fig:code_pipeline} II.b as a plot of mean absolute displacement vs. frame number.
 We use these preliminary tracking results to perform temporal segmentation where we delineate individual tissue beats.
-To accomplish this, we use the SciPy signal processing library function \verb|find_peaks| \citep{2020SciPy}.
+To accomplish this, we use the SciPy signal processing library function \verb|find_peaks| \cite{2020SciPy}.
 The \verb|find_peaks| input parameters, \verb|distance|, the minimum horizontal distance between neighbouring peaks, and \verb|prominence|, minimum prominence for a perturbation to be recognized as a peak, are identified automatically.
 Specifically, we initialize \verb|distance| and \verb|prominence| to values of $20$ and $0.1$ respectively.
 Then \verb|distance| is updated to take a value equal to $1.5 \times$ the horizontal distance separating two consecutive intersection points between the time series and its mean.
 For the \verb|prominence| parameter, we keep it constant at a value of $0.1$, which we found to be suitable for all the example videos that we have analyzed to date.
 After peaks are identified, we define valleys as the midpoints of two consecutive peaks.
-By design, our computational framework requires a minimum of $3$ beats to be present in any movie for automatic analysis as this is required for an accurate approximation of beat period.
+As such, to be able to identify a pair of valleys, or in other words a single beat, a minimum of $3$ beats should be present in any movie to enable automatic analysis and an accurate approximation of beat period.
 Temporal segmentation into individual beats is then performed based on the temporal location of each valley.

-Beyond the determination of microbundle time-related properties (e.g., beat period), temporal segmentation is an essential part of our pipeline as we use it to work around the tracked feature drift observed over the duration of the movie (see Fig. \ref{fig:code_pipeline} II.b for an illustration of drift).
+Beyond the determination of microbundle time-related properties (e.g., beat period), temporal segmentation is an essential part of our pipeline as we use it to work around the tracked feature drift observed over the duration of the movie (see Fig \ref{fig:code_pipeline} II.b for an illustration of drift).

 After identifying individual beats, we split, based on the first and last beat frame numbers, the main two arrays storing column (horizontal) and row (vertical) locations of marker points obtained during preliminary tracking into multiple arrays corresponding to each segmented beat.
 Likewise, instead of frame $0$ being the reference configuration for the whole tracking duration, the fiducial marker positions in the first frame of each beat become the baseline for all future output calculations within the beat.